avan3/obsidian/Resume notes/Python Interview Questions.md

 		- Unlike `sorted()`, this method returns nothing and makes changes to the original sequence
 		- Also is a method of list class and can only be used with lists
 - **Generators in Python**
-	- Generator yields expression in the function
+	- Generator is a function that returns an iterable collection of items, one at a time, in a set manner
 	- The `yield` keyword pauses the current execution by saving its states and then resumes from the same when required
 - **Python supports multiple inheritence**
 	- Multiple inheritance is when a class is derived from more than one base class